 - Holistic therapist

-Information about massage therapists provided by the U.S. Bureau of Labor Statistics (BLS) shows that this group could expect to see 22% employment growth over the 2014-2024 period.
-These professionals earned a median annual salary of $38,040 as of May 2015.
-Among the highest paid therapists were those employed by the management of companies and enterprises, as well as individual and family services.
+Information about massage therapists provided by the U.S. Bureau of Labor Statistics (BLS) shows that this group could expect to see 22% employment growth over the 2018-2028 period.
+These professionals earned a median annual salary of $41,420 as of May 2018.
+Among the highest paid therapists were those employed by the psychiatric and substance abuse hospitals, as well as individual and family services.

 Continuing Education and Licensing Information